Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Acknowledgements

 \section{Acknowledgements}

-The first author was supported by the Singapore Ministry of Education and the National Research Foundation through the core grants of the Centre for Quantum Technologies and the second author was supported by a MATRICS research grant of SERB, govt.~of India.
-Authors thank Subhamoy Maitra and Joachim Rosenthal for insightful comments. \begin{small} \end{small}
+The first author was supported by the Singapore Ministry of Education and the National Research Foundation through the core grants of the Centre for Quantum Technologies.
+The second author was supported by a MATRICS research grant of SERB, govt.~of India and by a NBHM research grant.
+Both the authors thank Subhamoy Maitra and Joachim Rosenthal for insightful comments.

+We the authors owe a debt of gratitude to both the referees for their thorough reading of the manuscript and insightful comments.
+This has improved the content of this paper and its presentation.